What you should know

 Limited partnerships are mainly for investors who want to invest in a partnership business, but who don’t want to run the business.
 If you’re an investor only, you could be a limited partner and you would be responsible only for the debts of the partnership up to the amount of money you invested or agreed to invest.
 This is true if you don’t help manage the partnership.
 But if you help manage the business, then you would have the same liability as if you were a partner in a general partnership.

 A limited partnership must have at least one general partner who has the usual unlimited personal liability described earlier.
-Usually, the general partner is a company incorporated just for that purpose, so that its shareholders aren’t personally liable for the obligations of the company (see our information on companies, no. 267).
+Usually, the general partner is a company incorporated just for that purpose, so that its shareholders aren’t personally liable for the obligations of the company (see our information on companies).
 The general partner is the only partner who can manage the business, so the shareholders who have most of the voting shares of a general partner company also control the management of the partnership business.

 A limited liability partnership (LLP) is an alternative to a general partnership.
 If you’re a partner in an LLP, you aren’t liable for the obligations of other partners or the partnership that you would be liable for in a general partnership — unless those obligations result from your own actions or inaction.
 If you haven’t personally incurred any debts, the most you would lose is your investment in the partnership.
 Your personal and other assets, like your home, wouldn’t be at risk.
 So with a limited liability partnership, you can help run the partnership business, but have some protection from being sued for the negligence or wrongdoing of your partners.